jasonhilimire/broken-hashserve/README.md

 # broken-hashserve
-JumpCloud Broken-Hashserve QA Engineer Test
+### JumpCloud Broken-Hashserve QA Engineer Test

 Manual test cases for the broke-hashserve application as part of the QA Engineer assignment for JumpCloud.
 All Tests were performed manually on Max OSX 11.4

 ## Setup
 Setup was perfored by following the recommended instructions but is outlined blow
-1. Clone the repo per instruction via wget or download directly from the AWS URL
+1. Download/Clone the files per instruction via wget or download directly from the AWS URL
 2. Add the following Environment variables to your .zrshc file 'export PORT=8088'

 ## User Stores/Acceptance Criteria